Activated Charcoal: A Strange Way to Detox

-You make activated charcoal by burning a source of carbon such as wood, debris, or better yet, coconut shells.
-The high temperature removes all the oxygen and activates it with gases like steam.
-What is produced is a highly adsorbent material with millions of tiny pores that capture, bind, and remove poisons, heavy metals, chemicals, and intestinal gases which have thousands of times more weight than the charcoal itself.
+Activated charcoal is the byproduct of burning a carbon source like wood or (better yet) coconut shells.
+The substance is “activated” by high temperatures, removing all the oxygen and changing its chemical structure to create much smaller particles with more surface area.
+The result is a highly adsorbent material with millions of tiny pores that capture, bind, and remove poisons, heavy metals, chemicals, and intestinal gases.

 Just two grams of activated charcoal powder (4 capsules of Upgraded Coconut Charcoal) has about the same surface area as a football field.
 The porous surface has a negative electric charge that attracts positively charged unwanted toxins and gas.